Baked Lamb Chops in the Oven

-Marinating lamb chops give them so much more flavor, and can help with tenderness.
+Marinating lamb chops will give them so much more flavor, and can help with tenderness.

-They are very tasty by themselves with just a little salt and pepper.
+Of course chops can be very tasty on their own with just a little bit of salt and pepper.

-However, I like to make my own marinade to really enhance infuse the lamb chops.
+If marinating, I like to make my own marinade which can really enhance the chops.

-Just allow chops to come back to room temperature before you bake the lamb chops.
+Allow chops to come back to room temperature before you bake them.

 Cooking Lamb Chops in the Oven

-My favorite way to cook lamb chops is in the oven.
+My favorite way to make lamb chops is by cooking them in the oven.

-By cooking the lamb chops this way, it keeps the juices with the meat and makes it very tender.
+By cooking the lamb chops this way, the juices stay with the meat making it very tender.

-Whilst the oven is heating, warm a pan with some oil on a high heat.
+While the oven is heating, heat a pan with a tablespoon of olive oil on a high heat.

-Then sear the lamb chops just for a minute on each side to really lock in the aroma.
+Sear the lamb chops just for a minute on each side to really lock in the goodness.

-Once seared, place the lamb chops on a baking tray and pop in the heated oven for 30 minutes.
+Place the lamb chops on a baking tray and place in the preheated oven for 30 minutes until cooked.

-An alternate method for cooking lamb chops in the oven is using your broiler.
+An alternate method for cooking lamb chops is using your broiler.

-Place your lamb chops under the broiler for:
+Cooking times when placing your lamb chops under the broiler:

-Make sure to turn your chops once during broiling for even cooking.
+Make sure to turn your chops once during broiling for even cooking on both sides.

 I like to cook my roast lamb chops to a medium temperature leaving them pink in the middle.

 What to Serve with Lamb Chops

 So many things can be a great accompaniment to grilled lamb chops.

-One of my favorites is sage stuffing with a wonderfully rich lamb gravy
+One of my favorites is sage stuffing with a wonderfully rich lamb gravy poured over the top.

 Wine Pairing with Lamb Chops